Last Updated on November 7, 2021 by Christine Kaaloa

-Travel is not a traditionally painted road of right and wrong resumes.
+Travel is not a traditionally-painted road of right and wrong resumes.
 There are many alternative ways to go about things and the road is as wide as your creativity.
-But it also takes that nasty word– work.

-Up until moving back home to Hawaii (okay, that’s a sore spot I won’t talk about…), I’ve made a living out of careers which, either pay for me to travel or offer the tangential perks of travel.
-Collegiate volleyball player, exhibiting artist, professional dancer in a company, cameraman for television, English teacher in Korea… All embraced a skill, hobby or talent I was passionate about, a colorful work environment and travel on either, an occasional to regular basis.
+Before moving home to Hawaii, I made a living out from career jobs which pay me to travel or offer the tangential perks of travel.
+Collegiate volleyball player, dancer in a dance company, cameraman for television, English teacher in Korea… All embraced a skill, hobby or talent I was passionate about and travel on an occasional to regular basis.

 How did I do it?
-Instead of splitting my goals getting completely unrelated work to afford the travel lifestyle I wanted, I went for the big pie.
 I invested the time to transform my passion into a lifestyle that embraced travel.

 Impossible is a state of mind.
 Anything is possible if you will it! > Click to tweet